Mick West: Media coverage

 West has made a number of appearances on podcasts discussing his life and debunking career.
 These include being interviewed by Richard Saunders on the Skeptic Zone, Benjamin Radford on Squaring the Strange, and on Something You Should Know.
 He has also made several appearances on the Joe Rogan Experience to discuss various conspiracy theories.

 In June 2021, in advance of the release of the Pentagon UAP Task Force's report on Unidentified Aerial Phenomena, West was interviewed in Scientific American as an expert analyst of the video evidence.
 Regarding the report, West said, "I expect much discussion and information about the real issues of unidentified flying objects.
 But I do not anticipate it will have much that will please the UFO enthusiasts."

 On August 2, 2022, an article by West was published that provides his detailed analysis of the optical effects he has suggested as the source of the images in the Gimbal Video.
-He also wrote a 2023 Skeptical Inquirer column assessing the July 2023 House hearing that featured David Grusch.
-The column placed the testimony inside prior crash retrieval narratives.

-In February 2023, New York magazine's Intelligencer ran an interview on the balloon shoot-downs and contemporary UAP reporting practices.
-In June 2023, The Guardian noted West's view that central claims from David Grusch were second-hand and required evidence.
-In August 2023 he discussed recent UAP claims and investigation methods on WXXI's "Connections" radio program.

-In 2024, Scientific American referenced West's analyses of Navy videos when explaining non-extraordinary interpretations of those clips.
-The outlet also covered his real-time commentary during late 2024 reports of mystery drones in the northeastern United States.
-Popular Mechanics profiled West's workflow for public UAP footage analysis in July 2024.

-In 2025, West appeared on TWiT's "This Week in Space" to review recent UAP videos and public claims, which Space.com later featured.